Ethernet Virtual Private Network (EVPN) Configuration Module

 Platform Support

-The following table describes per-platform support of individual EVPN/VXLAN features:
+The following table describes the per-platform support of individual EVPN/VXLAN features:

 Operating system